Last Updated on 09/02/2024 by Dochlaggie. Post first published on June 23, 2023.

 Can Pomeranians Feel Pain in Their Tails?

 All dogs can feel pain in their tails.
 The tail is part of a dog’s spine and has bones and muscles.
-Like all dog breeds, Pomeranians have nerves that are enclosed inside the vertebrae of their tails.
+Like all dog breeds, Pomeranians have nerves inside their tails’ vertebrae.

 Pomeranian Tail FAQs